Criminology and Law Studies Major

 Join the Criminology and Law Society and you’ll have many opportunities to meet with speakers from the FBI, local law enforcement and the district attorney’s office and the fields of forensic science and probation and parole.

-If you’re interested in a career helping victims of crimes, you can combine the criminology major with a major or minor in social welfare and justice.
+If you’re interested in a career helping victims of crimes, you can combine the criminology and law studies major with a major or minor in social welfare and justice.
 Likewise, psychology majors often take advantage of this major’s specialized courses to get their unique perspectives and to prepare for further studies in criminal psychology.

 - Introduction to Criminology